Birthdays Past, Birthdays Present: World Premiere Reviews

 Ayckbourn keeps the laugh-out-loud observations coming at about the same rate as the rueful ones.
 He remains a master at having sympathetic fun with non-achievement, at finding the flipside of our archetypes: here, the great lover who is nothing of the sort.

-Star Wars duvet cover.
+Kevin Jenkins’s adaptable set earns applause during scene changes as, say, a swish chaise-longue turns into a teenage boy’s bed topped with a Star Wars duvet cover.
 And Ayckbourn’s production features four fabulous performances.
 Jamie Baughan holds the show together as the voluble but vulnerable Adrian.
 Russell Dixon and Jemma Churchill start centre stage as the parents before becoming lively supporting players.
 And Naomi Petersen is outstanding as Adrian’s four love interests through the decades.
 Her tittering work as the self-knowingly nervous new girlfriend in particular is a kind of masterpiece.

 I mentioned flaws and, yes, as with many recent Ayckbourns it feels one last draft away from perfection.
 Most scenes could do with a prune, and we learn more about how Adrian’s sex life has evolved, or failed to, than why.